-As the standardization of fifth generation (5G) communications has been completed, and the 5G network will be commercially launched in 2020, the research visioning and planning of sixth generation (6G) communications are being initiated.
-6G communications are expected to be the next focus in wireless communication and networking and aim to provide remarkable communication services to meet the future demands in the 2030s.
-We believe that the human-centric mobile communications will still be the most important application of 6G and 6G network should be human-centric.
-Following this rationale, high security, secrecy, and privacy are the all-important features of 6G, which shall be paid special attention from the wireless research community.
-To promote the research and the human-centric design ideology for 6G communications, we imagine in this article a comprehensive and systematic framework of 6G with five slices, key features, and enabling technologies.
-Furthermore, we briefly discuss the issues of 6G beyond communication technologies.
-Overall, the article aims to provide an envisioned picture of 6G and serve as a research guideline in the post-5G era.
+The standardization of fifth generation (5G) communications has been completed, and the 5G network should be commercially launched in 2020.
+As a result, the visioning and planning of sixth generation (6G) communications has begun, with an aim to provide communication services for the future demands of the 2030s.
+Here we provide a vision for 6G that could serve a research guide in the post-5G era.
+We suggest that human-centric mobile communications will still be the most important application of 6G and the 6G network should be human centric.
+Thus, high security, secrecy, and privacy should be key features of 6G and should be given particular attention by the wireless research community.
+To support this vision, we provide a systematic framework in which potential application scenarios of 6G are anticipated and subdivided.
+We subsequently define key potential features of 6G and discuss the required communication technologies.
+We also explore the issues beyond communication technologies that could hamper research and deployment of 6G.

-S INCE the initial development of the Advanced Mobile Phone System (AMPS) by Bell Labs, which was later called the first generation (1G) network, there have been three large-scale and radical updates of wireless communication networks in the past four decades, resulting in the second, third, and fourth generation (2G, 3G, and 4G) networks [1].
-The fifth generation (5G) network launching is ongoing and expected to be commercialized by 2020.
-As the standardization of 5G has gradually been solidified, an increasing number of researchers place their visions on the future sixth generation (6G) communication network and initialize a series of advanced research planning activities [2]-[7].
+S INCE the initial development of the Advanced Mobile Phone System (AMPS) by Bell Labs, which was later called the first generation (1G) network, there have been three large-scale and radical updates to wireless communication networks over the past four decades, resulting in the second, third, and fourth generation (2G, 3G, and 4G) networks [1].
+The launch of the fifth generation (5G) network is ongoing and is expected to be commercialized by 2020.
+As the standardization of 5G has gradually been solidified, researchers have begun to consider the future sixth generation (6G) communication network [2]-[7].

-What might 6G be?
-Is 6G nothing more than a hype?
-Will 6G be a technological and commercial success?
-To answer these questions, we provide our thoughts in this article.
-Different from the published perceptions, we believe that the conventional mobile communications will still be the most important application of 6G around 2030, although other application scenarios are becoming ubiquitous and increasingly significant.
-Consequently, 6G network should be human-centric, instead of machine-centric, application-centric, or data-centric.
-Following this rationale, high security, secrecy, and privacy are the all-important features of 6G.
-Also, user's satisfaction of service (SoE) would be adopted as a pivotal metric in 6G communication networks, and a number of new features are required accordingly.

-To promote this research and design ideology for 6G communications, we imagine a comprehensive and systematic framework of 6G in this article.
-Specifically, we first anticipate the potential application scenarios of 6G and propose five supporting slices in 6G.
-Following that, we summarize the key features of 6G with enabling communication technologies.
-Furthermore, we also briefly discuss issues beyond the communication technologies that might significantly affect the research and deployment of 6G in the 2030s.
-Overall, we aim to write this article to provide an envisioned picture of 6G and introduce it as a research guideline in the post-5G era.
+In this Perspective, we consider what 6G should be.
+We believe that conventional mobile communications will still be the most important application of 6G around 2030, though other application scenarios will become ubiquitous and increasingly significant.
+Consequently, the 6G network should be human centric, rather than machine centric, application centric, or data centric.
+Following this rationale, high security, secrecy, and privacy should be the key features of 6G.
+Furthermore, user experience (UE) would be adopted as a pivotal metric in 6G communication networks.
+To support this vision for 6G communications, we provide a comprehensive and systematic framework.
+Specifically, we first anticipate and subdivide the potential application scenarios of 6G.
+We then define key features of 6G and discuss the required enabling communication technologies.
+We also explore issues beyond the communication technologies that could significantly affect the research and deployment of 6G in the 2030s.

-I. BACKGROUND
+BACKGROUND

-Before detailing our own thoughts, we first present the background to justify our motives, which covers the retrospect of the network evolution from 1G to 4G, the 5G status quo, and the current research progress towards 6G.
+To justify our 6G vision, we first provide some background that covers network evolution from 1G to 4G, the 5G status quo, and the current research progress towards 6G (Fig. 1).

-A. Brief Retrospect of the Network Evolution from 1G to 4G
+Network Evolution from 1G to 4G